wwangsa/learnWSO2/Readme.md

 * To stop the console run, there is a maximize icon on top right of the console window.
 When it's click, you will see the stop button

 ## References
-* To learn more different types of mediators and what it could do, here is the [link to the v 7.2.0](https://ei.docs.wso2.com/en/7.2.0/micro-integrator/references/mediators/about-mediators/#!) with Micro Integrator.
+* To learn more different types of core mediators and what it could do, here is the [link to the v 7.2.0](https://ei.docs.wso2.com/en/7.2.0/micro-integrator/references/mediators/about-mediators/#!) with Micro Integrator.
+* This [6.4.0 documentation](https://docs.wso2.com/display/EI640/ESB+Mediators) has core mediators' description summarized as a table

 ## Section 1: Introduction